matthewchivers/rb/README.md

 The initial release of rb lays the foundation for automated repository management with the introduction of a crucial feature:

 1. **Cloning of Repositories**:
-   - Implement repository clone functionality, allowing users to clone git repositories to configured directories.
+   - Clone git repositories to specified directories.

 As `rb` is in its infancy, this feature marks the beginning of a journey towards a comprehensive repository management solution.